autolab-project/autolab/docs/gui/scanning.rst

 To load a previously exported scan configuration, open the menu **Configuration** and select **Import configuration**.
 The user will be prompted for the path of the configuration file.
 Use the **Append** option to append the selected configuration as an extra recipe to the existing scan.
+Alternatively, recently opened configuration files can be accessed via the **Import recent configuration** menu.

 Scan execution
 ##############